Pastoral care is an important part of life at our school.

 Our classroom teachers supported by Head of Year are the first and most important point of contact for parents as they provide ongoing support for all the students in their care.

-Communication with families is essential to an effective partnership and regular opportunities for parent involvement are offered, including Information evenings, the Parent Education Program, Grandparents’ Day, Maths and Science nights, Music Soirees, PMP, involvement in classroom programs and special evenings where our students present their work to parents and friends.
+Communication with families is essential to an effective partnership and regular opportunities for parent involvement are offered, including Information evenings, the Parent Education Program, Grandparents’ Day, Maths and Science nights, Music Soirees, Perceptual Motor Program, involvement in classroom programs and special evenings where our students present their work to parents and friends.

 Parent/teacher interviews and program support group meetings provide an opportunity for parents and staff to share student progress and to set goals for future learning from an educational, social and emotional perspective.